How to Shield Yourself from Family Conflicts

 What was the reason for such animosity?
 They felt that Yusuf (peace be on him) was more beloved to their father Yaqoob (peace be on him) than themselves.
 They thought that Yaqoob (peace be on him) favoured Yusuf (peace be on him), when in fact Allah the Almighty protects His prophets and messengers from behaviour such as injustice.

-In fact, Yusuf (peace be on him) had such a special character that he was instantly loveable, not only because of his beauty and character but because of the special features which Allah the Almighty gave him – his intelligence, wisdom and charisma.
+In fact, Yusuf (peace be on him) had such a special character that he was instantly lovable, not only because of his beauty but also the intelligence, wisdom and charisma Allah Almighty had blessed him with.
 It is not because his father was favouring him, but that, as evidenced by the surah, even the man who picked Yusuf (peace be on him) from the slave-trader asked his wife to look after Yusuf (peace on him) as he already felt he might adopt him:

 ‘Make his stay comfortable, maybe he will profit us or we shall adopt him as a son’ (12:21)

 You would not say this about a complete stranger unless you could see that the person is special.
 Hence Yusuf (peace be on him) was, in the eyes of his brothers, exceeding and excelling them and out of their jealousy they wanted to put an end to this.
 We know that though they plotted and planned: